elastic/apm-server/dev_docs/ARCHITECTURE.md

 ## Modelindexer Architecture

-When APM Server runs under managed mode or using the Elasticsearch output in standalone mode, it uses a custom Elasticsearch output called `modelindexer`.
-This custom output differs from the previous libbeat output in multiple ways, but its main difference is that it fills a local cache until it is full, and then, flushes the cache in the background and continues processing events.
+When APM Server uses a custom Elasticsearch output called `modelindexer`.
+It fills a local cache until it is full, and then, flushes the cache in the background and continues processing events.

 From  `8.0` until `8.5`, the _modelindexer_ processed the events synchronously and used mutexes for synchronized writes to the cache.
 This worked well, but didn't seem to scale well on bigger instances with